tu-dortmund-ls12-rt/SSSEvaluation/README.md

 ## How to integrate your algorithms?

 You can extend the framework with other scheduling algorithms written in Python or C++.
-* To integrate your algorithms, you need to include your Python implementation in the schedTest folder.
+* To integrate your algorithms, you need to include your Python implementation in the **schedTest** folder.
 Alternatively for C++-algorithms, you need a pre-built binary, which can be executed from a Python script.
 * Then you need to extend the framework interface, so that you can select your schedulability test in the GUI.
 In order to do so, you need to add several things in the effsstsMain.py file:
     1. Import your Python file.
     2. Add an entry to the GUI, which you can later select.
     3. Each selected test adds a scheme to a list, which includes all tests that will be executed.
 In case your schedulability test gets selected, you need to add your scheme, so that the algorithm is later called.
-    4. Set a text for the label, so that the name of your test will be displayed in the GUI
-    5. At an additional case to the switchTest method, which will select and execute your schedulability test, if you added your scheme correctly.
+    4. Add an additional case to the switchTest method, which will select and execute your schedulability test, if you added your scheme correctly.
 * In order to make the implementation easier, you can search for an existing implementation, for example 'RSS' and copy each step to implement your own algorithm.

 ## Acknowledgements